ainagari/ainagari.github.io/menu/publications.md

 #### 2021

+* Marianna Apidianaki and **Aina Garí Soler** (2021) ALL Dolphins Are Intelligent and SOME Are Friendly: Probing BERT for Nouns’ Semantic Properties and their Prototypicality.
+To appear in _Proceedings of the Fourth BlackBoxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP, Punta Cana, Dominican Republic and Online, November, 11._

 * **Aina Garí Soler** and Marianna Apidianaki (2021).
 [Let's Play Mono-Poly: BERT Can Reveal Words’ Polysemy Level and Partitionability into Senses](https://arxiv.org/abs/2104.14694).
-To appear in _Transactions of the Association for Computational Linguistics (TACL)._
+In _Transactions of the Association for Computational Linguistics (TACL)._

 * **Aina Garí Soler** and Marianna Apidianaki (2021).
 [Scalar Adjective Identification and Multilingual Ranking](https://arxiv.org/abs/2105.01180).
-To appear in _Proceedings of the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021), Mexico City, Mexico, June 6-11._
+In _Proceedings of the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021), Mexico City, Mexico, June 6-11._

 #### 2020